rojosinalma/rojosinalma/README.md

 - I'm a gamer, live music enjoyer and bass player

 **Some projects I enjoy:**
-- Chat, bots and other automations
+- CLI tools, bots and other automations
 - Backend applications using Ruby and Python
-- CLI tools in Go
 - Kubernetes Operators

 ---